CosmoJX/tt09-ALU/docs/info.md

 ## How it works

-This is a 4bit adder that takes 4bit inputs and output a 4bit sum and a 1bit carry out.
+This is a 4bit ALU that takes two 4bit inputs and outputs a 8bit result

 ## How to test

 The first input was mapped to input pins 0 - 3 and the second input was mapped to input pins 4 - 7.
-The output sum was mapped to output pins 0 - 3 and the output carry out was mapped to output pin 4.
+The output sum was mapped to output pins 0 - 7.
+The opcode was mapped to in-out pin 0 - 3.
+The overflow was mapped to in-out pin 7.
+The carry_out was mapped to in-out pin 6.

 ## External hardware